Marriage Counseling Techniques Used By Therapists To Improve Communication

 Online marriage and family counselors with BetterHelp

 Considering getting individual or couples counseling?
 Each of these can be a helpful option for moving forward from negative cycles that are leaving you and your partner feeling stuck.
 It can be difficult to find the time for therapy, particularly if you and your significant other would like to go together.
 Online therapy can be a viable resource for busy individuals or couples who would like to receive support but don’t have time to commute to a therapist’s office.
-You can connect with a therapist through BetterHelp, an online counseling platform.
-You can easily seek couples therapy from the comfort of your own home and all you’ll need to get started in marriage counseling online is a smart device and a reliable internet connection.
+You can connect with a therapist through BetterHelp, an online counseling and therapy platform.
+You can easily seek couples therapy from the comfort of your own home, and all you’ll need to get started in marriage counseling online is a smart device and a reliable internet connection.

 Effective marriage counseling online for mental health

 Online-based therapy can be beneficial for individuals and couples alike, whether they’re experiencing a mental health disorder or have general concerns about their well-being.
 One study assessed the efficacy of an online couples therapy intervention delivered through videoconferencing.
-Participants reported higher relationship satisfaction and researchers concluded that the study “provides evidence for couples therapy via videoconferencing as a viable alternative to face-to-face interventions, especially for those couples who may not have the treatment they require.”
+Participants reported higher relationship satisfaction, and researchers concluded that the study “provides evidence for couples therapy via videoconferencing as a viable alternative to face-to-face interventions, especially for those couples who may not have the treatment they require.”

 Takeaway